Robert Peter: Landowner

 Shortly after arriving to British America, Peter opened a general store, working as a storekeeper and tobacco merchant.
 He established a successful import/export trade business and resided in the town of Bladensburg, Maryland.

 In 1752, he moved to Georgetown where he opened a general store and served as the purchasing agent for John Glassford's Scottish tobacco firm.
 His general store provided supplies for troops during the American Revolutionary War and was recommended by General George Washington as a reputable establishment.
 He owned an entire city block in the Congress Street and Wisconsin Avenue section of Georgetown which was known as "Peter's Square."

 Peter was a prominent landowner in Maryland and the Mount Pleasant and Pleasant Plains sections of what is now Washington, D.C.
 He owned and built numerous residential properties and estates, and also owned numerous tobacco-producing farms.

 In June 1791, he was the first of 19 landowners who sold land holdings to President George Washington and the federal government for the formation of the District of Columbia.
 He and the other men were honored with the title: "Original Proprietors of the City of Washington."

 Public service

 His public service included serving as a justice of the peace in Frederick County, Maryland.

 In 1790, Georgetown's government was changed to include a Mayor, a Recorder, Aldermen and a Common Council.
 He was elected Georgetown's first mayor and took office in January 1790.
 He was also elected to the Board of Commissioners of Georgetown, serving thirty-two years in the office.

 Death

 Peter died on November 15, 1806, at the age of 80.
-At the time of his death, he owned over 20,000 acres of land and had a net worth of approximately $480,000 USD ($11.7 million in 2022 figures).
+At the time of his death, he owned over 20,000 acres of land and had a net worth of approximately US$480,000 ($11.7 million in 2022 figures).

 He was buried at the Presbyterian Burying Ground.
 His remains were later exhumed in 1981 and reinterred in a family plot at Oak Hill Cemetery.